0x2bc/Joystream/AvailableSpaceChecker.md

 ```

-check HTTP page http://<your ip>:1500
-you should see your free storeage size here
+Everything is ready.
+Now you can check HTTP page http://your_ip_address:1500 and see your total available disk space